shalomb/shalomb/cv/cv.md

 : DevOps Lead, a Global Travel & Expenses Platform

 Responsibilities
-: Supporting a team of 6 working to enhance the customer’s IaC and CI/CD/CT profiles in preparation for an enterprise public cloud migration (Azure) project.
+: Supporting a team of 6 working to enhance the customer’s IaC and CI/CD/CT profiles in preparation for an enterprise cloud migration (Azure) project.

 Skills
 : SAFe, Cloud Lift-and-Shift (IaC Consolidation), VMWare, Ansible/IaC, Scrumban